CONUS

 WOLFF'S WORKSHOP

 Conus was an iconic statement lamp in the 60's.
-Browsing through scandinavian interior magazines from this decade, you can find Conus in many settings creating a warm and modern space with its unique shape and material.
-Wolf exhibited the lamp at many fairs and even won awards for this lamp that had not been seen before.
+Browsing through scandinavian interior magazines from this decade, Conus can be found in many settings creating a warm and modern space with its unique shape and material.
+Wolff exhibited the lamp at many fairs and even won awards for this lamp that had not been seen before.